jspahrsummers/library-oriented-programming/Library-Oriented Programming.md

 ^ They're your most important community, because they have a vested interest in the project, and they want to help!
 They can carry on the project even if you can't spend as much time on it.

+^ This definitely happened with ReactiveCocoa 3.
+The contributors did so much to push it to a final release, since I had just moved to London and started a new job.

 ---

 # **Answer** questions